kissandr/stats4e-Tracer/README.md

 */5 * * * * php cron.php
 ```
 - check if cron.php run without problems, and pushing data to database correctly

+# Known issues
+- due to firmware bug, the charge manager's web interface goes down after an amount of time or request number